mehulrathod/django-RestAPI-CRUD/README.md

 #  Quickstart:
 ---

- Firstly, open Extracted project in respective IDE i'm using PyCharm then go to ```DjangoYTD``` folder and run below command in cmd/terminal to download the dependencies.
+ Firstly, open Extracted project in respective IDE i'm using PyCharm then run below command in cmd/terminal to download the dependencies.

 ---